djalilhebal/zero/docs/blog-post.md

 - In each conversation, we can use the `see_older` and `see_newer` links to obtain timestamps of the last and first messages (respectively) in the target section.

-- Messages can be grouped together in what I call "message blocks".
-That happens when a user sends multiple messages consecutively.
+- Messages can be grouped together in what I call "message blocks"; they are created when a user sends multiple messages consecutively.

 - Each *message block* contains 'message ids' (*mids*).
-Clicking on the **Delete Selected** link (on the bottom), shows a "Delete" button next to each message.
+Clicking on the **Delete Selected** link (on the bottom) shows a "Delete" button next to each message.
 This button is actually a link that contains the message's mids.

-These attributes can be used to automatically update the conversation by fetching new messages and deduplicating repeated ones (for technical reasons, duplicates can appear).
+These attributes can be used to automatically update the conversation by fetching new messages and deduplicating repeated ones (for technical reasons, duplicates can appear when "scrolling" up and down).

 As with profiles, using the mentioned specifications, we write a function that collects the needed data and returns it: